tarantx/tarant/README.md

 in a time machine, for further debugging and navigation.
 * The Actor System has an event bus.
 Actors can subscribe, publish and request messages from any topic and subscriptions can be handled at any time.
 * The Actor System is highly extensive.
-You can add your own supervisor and materializer to add new features like implicit persistence or rendering of actors.
+You can add your own supervisor and materializers to add new features like implicit persistence or rendering of actors.

 ### Showcase